UKPLab/a-template-is-all-you-meme/README.md

 The images from our EDA can be found [here](https://drive.google.com/drive/folders/1g-BXQNSNOidDBqV2E0wa0BLwoRRp7OGs?usp=sharing).

-If you don't want to compute your own embeddings, ours are [here](https://drive.google.com/file/d/1myKQylbAB1OLwRukzAD7ZNWFRUUI88UU/view?usp=sharing).

 Remember, sometimes memes are mean.
 We take no responsiblility if they are offensive nor do they reflect our views in any way.

 ## Installation